uw-maccosslab/uw-maccosslab.github.io/lab-internal/shared-values.md

 **Ongoing Commitment**
 - This section is a living statement that will evolve as we learn and grow
-- We welcome suggestions for improving our diversity, equity, and inclusion practices
 - We commit to regular self-assessment and accountability
 - We recognize that this work is never finished and requires sustained effort and attention